tobiassalem/CreativeTweetApi/readme.md

 Concretely, see the Postman collection for details.
 We here naturally set up authorization on the collection level, so we do not need to set it on each individual request (when using Postman).
+Example of users are: frodo, bilbo, gandalf.
+They all have 'password' as password.

 The token lives for 2 hours.
 Remember that when the token times out, or you authenticate another user with /authenticate, you need to update the access token (on the Postman collection, or on individual requests).